Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 Below: Engineers strap up the submerged Belgian Gate with TNT.

-Below: Another Belgian Gate on the beach is blown away!
+Below: Another Belgian Gate on the beach is blown apart!

-Below: A small group of the 352nd block the Les Moulins draw
+Below: A small group of the German 352nd block the Les Moulins draw.

-err...did somebody bring a rope with a grappling hook...
+Below: Meanwhile in the centre a Ranger asks ..."err...did somebody bring a rope with a grappling hook..."

-But it is dealt with...its not so much good dice rolling -its just lots the US dice to roll!
+But it is dealt with...its not so much my good dice rolling - its just lots the US dice to roll!

 Below: A signalman tells the destroyers which targets to hit...